 House on Mount Maigmó by alfredopayanoname29

-Designed in 2016 by alfredopayanoname29, this minimalist retreat is located in Alicante, Spain.
+House on Mount Maigmó designed in 2016 by alfredopayanoname29, is a minimalist retreat located in Alicante, Spain.

 Photography courtesy of alfredopayanoname29